psiz-org/psiz/README.md

 3. `psiz.keras.layers.HeavyTailedSimilarity`
 4. `psiz.keras.layers.StudentsTSimilarity`

 Each similarity function has its own set of parameters (i.e., `tf.Variable`s).
 The `ExponentialSimilarity`, which is widely used in psychology, has four variables.
 Users can also implement there own similarity functions by sub-classing `tf.keras.layers.Layers`.
-See [CONTRIBUTING](CONTRIBUTING.md) for more guidance.

 ### Deviations from TensorFlow